San Francisco Rideshare Accident Lawyers

 - Check yourself and others for injuries.
 Call 911 if anyone suffered injuries.

 - Call the police and file a report.
-A police report serves as official documentation of the accident and may be critical in proving fault.
+A police report serves as official documentation of the accident and may be critical in establishing fault.

 - Take photos and videos of the accident, including vehicle damage, injuries, road conditions, traffic signals, and license plates.